-VScroll.Pos property of the editor’s window (the VScroll property of the window object provides scripting interface to the vertical scroll bar and the Pos property of the VScroll object specifies the scroll bar’s position).
+VScroll property of the window object provides access to the vertical scroll bar and its

 Open your keyword test for editing.

 Add the On-Screen Action operation to the test.
 TestComplete will show the Operation Parameters wizard.

 Specify an object to simulate user actions over it in one of the following ways:

 Click Pick Object, and when the Pick Object dialog appears, drag the target glyph () to the desired object.